criwebtools/clipboard-paster/README.md

 ![image of a form after enabling the Clipboard Paster EM, on Chrome](images/example1.png)

 ### How the UI changes on browsers that require user action to paste
 The Clipboard Paster relies on a relatively new browser technology - the Clipboard API - to paste images.
-Certain browsers, notable Firefox, do not fully support the Clipboard API and require user action for pasting from the clipboard.
-If the Clipboard Paster detects incomplete support for the Clipboard API, it will render a slightly different user interface (UI).
+Certain browsers, notably Firefox, do not fully support the Clipboard API and require user action for pasting from the clipboard.
+If the Clipboard Paster detects incomplete support for the Clipboard API, it will switch to 'manual paste' mode and render a slightly different user interface (UI).

 ![image of a form after enabling the Clipboard Paster EM, on Firefox](images/example1a.png)

 As you see, instead of a paste *link*, the UI presents a paste *box*, into which the user must paste the image.
 There are a couple of ways to do this.
-One is to click on 'Paste image here' and then press Ctlr-V (or Command-V for MacOS) to paste.
+One is to click on 'Paste image here' and then press Ctrl-V (or Command-V for MacOS) to paste.
 Or, you may *right*-click anywhere in the box and select 'paste' from the popup context menu.

 ### Pasting an image

-> The first time you attempt to paste an image into a REDCap upload field on a browser that supports the Clipboard API (Chrome, Edge, Safari), the browser will ask for permission to access the clipboard.
+> The first time you attempt to paste an image into a REDCap upload field on a browser that supports the Clipboard API (Chrome, Edge), the browser will ask for permission to access the clipboard.
 You should select the 'allow' option.

 ![image of a browser prompting for permission to access the clipboard](images/clipboard_perm_prompt.png)

-If you decline to allow access, the REDCap user interface will adjust by switching to 'manual paste mode', illustrated in the scheenshot below and explained above under **How the UI changes on browsers that require user action to paste**.
+If you decline to allow access, the REDCap user interface will adjust by switching to 'manual paste mode', illustrated in the screenshot below and explained above under **How the UI changes on browsers that require user action to paste**.

 ![image of the REDCap user interface when clipboard permission is blocked](images/clipboard_perm_blocked.png)

 If you mistakenly selected 'block access', you will have to manually reset the browser's clipboard access permission setting.
-See **Allow Browser Clipboard Access** below.
+Instructions for popular browsers are given below, under **Allow Browser Clipboard Access**.

-Below is a screenshot of a pasted image rendering.
+Below is a screenshot of a pasted image.

 ![image of a form after pasting an image](images/example2.png)